csswizardry/csswizardry.github.com/_posts/2011-08-23-building-better-grid-systems.md

 - HTML
 ---

-With every grid system that gets released--and there are a lot now--I notice the same issue with nigh on _every_ one of them; handling the extra margin/gutter on the last `<div>`.
+With every grid system that gets released—and there are a lot now—I notice the same issue with nigh on _every_ one of them; handling the extra margin/gutter on the last `<div>`.

 **N.B.** This post is about the HTML and CSS that powers grid systems, rather than the columns, construct, system and layout itself.